STFUjs/STFU/README.md

 Always use the correct form.

-In STFU in Text (or JSON, etc) the Index Turns are the 63i "6-bit" "ascii numbers" each character or "Quoted Turns including UTF", spaces and whitespace are not inside the () unless quoted.
+In STFU in Text (or JSON, etc) the Index Turns are the 63i "6-bit" "ascii numbers" each character or "Quoted Turns including UTF", spaces, apostrophe, and whitespace are not inside the () unless quoted.
 The Numbers are 0..9a..zA..Z_- so you can cheat with "ascii" symbols and punycode can be included in @(@xn-stfu.tld) without encoding.
 The only quote mark is "double-quote" %2  (NEVER "UTF16" except in js quotes.)

 Use UTF8 "text" unless it's in a JSON string as \uxxxx.

-Use STFU's reader.
+Use STFU's formatter.

 </Small>